-- to copy lab reports, assignments, test or exam answers - to allow that someone else could copy another Student's report/assignments/test/exam - to use electronic devices to communicate or store data during the test or exam - to impersonate or to use the login or password of another Student
+- to copy lab reports, assignments, test or exam answers - to allow that someone else could copy another Student's report/assignments/test/exam - to use electronic devices to communicate or store data during the test or exam

-Absence due to illness is excused only by a medical note/doctor's certificate, which must be shown/sent to the course coordinator as soon as possible (no later than within a week).
-Unexcused absences may result in failing the entire course of biochemistry.
+The Student is entitled to 2 excused absences.
+Absence due to illness is excused only by a medical note/doctor's certificate.
+The student should notify the course coordinator within three business days.

+Unexcused absences from classes are not allowed and may result in failing the entire course of biochemistry.

 Unexcused absence from the intermediate assessment/s or exam means failing.

-Students can get the credit for the whole course and take the final exam if she/he credits laboratory classes, seminars, and assessment tests.
+Students can get the credit for the whole course and can take the final exam if she/he credits laboratory classes, seminars, and three assessment tests.
+Students who don't achieve the credit from seminar or laboratory classes, or fail assessment test(s) are allowed to two retakes (the second retake is a commission retake, called conditional admission).